kdraba/polymer-introduction/README.md

 ## Current Step

+### Updating the relative date element classes with each tick

+In our previous commit the `fresh` class of our [date-relative](./app/elements/date-relative/date-relative.html) element is not removed, when time passes.
+Fixing this is easy, as we have done this before.
+We just add the `tick` as an additional parameter to our binding function.
+Done.
+Now the class is removed as time passes by, as you can see in our [app](http://localhost:5000/).

+In our next commit we make the freshness of comments configurable.

+## Previous Steps

 ### Adding a special class to fresh comments

 This time we are going to give the relative date of fresh comments a special look by adding a class to them.